 Area Purpose of Use Criteria for Using Herbicides for Vegetation Management Ballast Ballast section treatment includes all tracks within the IVMP area.
 As noted earlier there are no effective non-chemical controls for ballast vegetation.
-Most ballast areas will be treated with a preemergent herbicide on an annual basis.
-Ballast areas may also be treated with preemergent herbicides in conformity with the treatment thresholds and other criteria and comments set forth in Table 1 of this IVMP.
+Most ballast areas will be treated with a pre-emergent herbicide on an annual basis.
+Ballast areas may also be treated with pre-emergent herbicides in conformity with the treatment thresholds and other criteria and comments set forth in Table 1 of this IVMP.
 Treatment of main tracks, sidings and yards will be done when and where required if the applicable treatment threshold has been exceeded.
 Factors such as track type, site details (e.g. the type of vegetation present and the proximity of environmentally sensitive areas adjacent to proposed treatment site), and past management results determine the priority, frequency and type of treatment selected.
 The track type is a major factor in determining the prioritization of ballast treatment each year.
 For example, primary yards and mainline tracks have the highest priority for vegetation management due to their high levels of traffic and associated safety concerns.
-Rights-of-Way Areas within right-of-way that are vegetated with a suitable and stable cover of low growing plant species that do not pose a fire or safety risk to the public, ARRC or its personnel, will receive only limited management.
-However, in instances where tall growing vegetation is impeding sight line requirements or compromising access to buildings, signals, communication or electrical infrastructure, the appropriate herbicide(s) listed in Table 3 may be used.